open-chaos/experiment-catalog/aws/OpsWorks/ow_ec2_auto_heal_single_instance_service/README.md

 # Auto Heal Restores application when instance is stopped Chaos Experiment

 This experiment explores whether my application can restore itself when a named [EC2][ElasticComputeCloud] instance is stopped.
 This EC2 instance is configured with [AWS OpsWorks][AwsOpsWorks] which includes in its Layers settings an Option to Auto-Heal auto healing is documented [here][instsnceAutoHeal].
 The instance is setup by following these steps [Getting started with Linux stacks][linuxGettingStarted].
-If the instance is stopped it will auto-heal after about 5 minutes, so the experiment has a 6 minute pausde after the last step.
+If the instance is stopped it will auto-heal after about 5 minutes, so the experiment has a 6 minute pause after the last step.

 [ElasticComputeCloud]: https://aws.amazon.com/ec2/
 [AwsOpsWorks]: https://docs.aws.amazon.com/opsworks/index.html